 The Commission on Local Government (CLG) promotes and preserves the viability of Virginia’s local governments by fostering positive intergovernmental relations.
-The CLG assists cities, counties and towns in a variety of ways.
-Please click through any of the following to learn more about these topics.
+The CLG assists cities, counties, and towns in various ways.
+Click through the following to learn more about what we do.

 The commission is composed of five members appointed by Governor and confirmed by the Virginia General Assembly.
 The members are required by statute to have knowledge and experience in local government, and they can hold no other elective or appointive office while on the commission.
 Find out more about the CLG, including meeting agendas and minutes.